 Chief Electoral Officer

-She previously held the role of Deputy Secretary at the Ministry of Defence and senior roles in the Ministry of Social Development and the Department of Internal Affairs.
-On coming to New Zealand in 1996, she worked for the Department of Labour.
-Alicia has a Masters of Science from Syracuse University.
+She previously held the role of Deputy Secretary at the Ministry of Defence and senior roles across the public service including the Department of Labour, Ministry of Social Development and the Department of Internal Affairs.
+She has also been a principal at Deloittes and was a Director of Amherst Group.